The Freedom of Information (FOI) Act gives you the right to ask us for recorded information we hold on any subject that falls under our remit.

 How to make an FOI request

-You can contact us to make an FOI request by email at: email@example.com or telephone 020 7591 6262.
+You can contact us to make an FOI request by using the form on the contact us page.
 Requests can also be made in writing, verbally or by social media.

 In your request please include: